popthampan-arch/BareMetal-C/setup/3-setup-vs-code.md

 ---

-## Part 3: Running the Build Environment
+## 3. Running the Build Environment

 1. Click `Explorer` icon to go back to folder explorer.
 Then right click on `code` folder: